 New Zealand and South Pacific – Gordon R Walker

 United States of America – Jeffrey Lawrence

-Hong Kong, Singapore and Malaysia – Say Goo
+Hong Kong, China and South East Asia – Say Goo

 The consolidated table of authors and articles for this Journal is available here.